GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

 ### Exporting the icons

-Select file / export from the Inkscape menu, then batch export trom the tabs on top of the export toolbox.
-Give the expott a short name since the result will be name+pagename
+Select _file / export_ from the Inkscape menu, then _batch export_ trom the tabs on top of the export toolbox.
+Give the export a short name since the result will be name+pagename

 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/DynDataPageExport.png" alt="drawing" style="width:400px;"/>

-leave suffix blank, select 'plain svg' as file format.
+leave suffix blank, select _plain svg_ as file format.
 Click on the folder in the export path, choose the desired output directory and filename (2 letters).
-Navigate to the output folder and trim away the filenema prexif with:
+Navigate to the output folder and trim away the filename prefix with:

     rename 's/^...//' *.svg